locka99/cpp-to-rust-book/features_of_rust/ffi.md

 ## Making Rust code callable

 The converse is also possible.
-We can produce a library from Rust that can be invoked by some other code.
+We can produce a C ABI library from Rust that can be invoked by some other code.

 For example, imagine we have some code written in Python.
 The code works fine but it is not performant and the bottle neck is in just one portion of the code, e.g. some file operation like a checksum.
 We want our code to consist of a make_checksum() and a release_checksum().